mtata55/ud036_StarterCode/README.md

 **Getting Started:**<br />
 Open the fresh_tomatoes.html file to see the generated output.<br />
-If you want to change the input list of movies, open the <br />
-entertainment_center.py file, update the movies in the favourite_movies list<br />
-and run this file again.
-It will generate a new fresh_tomatoes.html file and<br />
-open it in the browser.
+If you want to change the input list of movies, open the entertainment_center.py file, update the movies in the favourite_movies list and run this file again.
+It will generate a new fresh_tomatoes.html file and open it in the browser.